 Recovery Practitioner, Ann-Marie, added:

 “It’s a real privilege to be able to support people through the Angus Suicide Prevention Support Service.
-Sometimes people can be a bit scared about what to expect in contacting any mental health related support service, but we know from feedback that the people we’ve supported have really benefitted from that compassionate support and the fact that they can talk openly in a safe space.”
+Sometimes people can be a bit scared about what to expect in contacting any mental health related support service, but we know from feedback that the people we’ve supported have really benefited from that compassionate support and the fact that they can talk openly in a safe space.”

 Bill Troup, from Angus Health and Social Care Partnership said: